 1. The Story of Hanukkah by David Adler

 This book is so much fun and reminds me of The Gingerbread Man too!
-It takes place on the first night of Hanukkah, when a litlle boy is given a shiny new dreidel which won’t stop spinning!
+It takes place on the first night of Hanukkah when a little boy is given a shiny new dreidel that won’t stop spinning!
 The dreidel spins out the door and down the street, with the little boy, his family, and finally the whole town chasing the dreidel as it spins on and on.
-FInally, we see where the dreidel is going, as the story ends magically!
+Finally, we see where the dreidel is going, as the story ends magically!